String universality in ten dimensions: 10D supergravity with abelian gauge group factors

-{\bf 10D supergravity with abelian gauge group factors} We now turn to the primary focus of this note, the theories with gauge groups $G = U(1)^{496}$ and $G = E_8 \times U(1)^{248}$.
-These theories both contain $n =496$ generators, and the term in large parentheses in (\ref{AnomPoly}) vanishes for both, so they again have anomaly polynomials which take the factorized form $Y_4 X_8$ \cite{GSW}.
+We now turn to the primary focus of this note, the theories with gauge groups $G = U(1)^{496}$ and $G = E_8 \times U(1)^{248}$.
+These theories both contain $n =496$ generators, and the first term in large parentheses in (\ref{AnomPoly}) vanishes for both, so they again have anomaly polynomials which take the factorized form $Y_4 X_8$ \cite{GSW}.
 Naively it then appears that the Green-Schwarz mechanism can again be brought to bear.
 We argue that this is not the case.
 The crux of the issue is that the Green-Schwarz term needed to cancel gravitational anomalies is required by supersymmetry to have a non-trivial abelian gauge variation, but there is no abelian anomaly to cancel this variation.

 To see this, recall that the $F$-dependent terms in the anomaly polynomial (\ref{AnomPoly}) were generated by loops of gauginos coupling to external gauge bosons.
 Since, however, the general coupling between a gaugino and the gauge fields is